hunterjackson/docs/source/kafka-connect-cli.rst

 ``[ps|get|rm|create|run]``.

 The CLI is meant to behave as a good unix citizen: input from ``stdin``; output to ``stdout``; out of band info to ``stderr`` and non-zero exit status on error.
-Commands dealing with configuration expect or producedata in .properties style: ``key=value`` lines and comments start with a
+Commands dealing with configuration expect or produce data in .properties style: ``key=value`` lines and comments start with a
 ``#``.

 .. sourcecode:: bash

-    kafka-connect-cli 0.5
+    kafka-connect-cli 0.6
     Usage: kafka-connect-cli [ps|get|rm|create|run|status] [options] [<connector-name>]

       --help